Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 Roster changes, including the use of stand-ins, are not permitted mid-map (Map is ongoing).
 However, in-between maps roster changes are allowed.

+If a player experiences an irrecoverable technical issue (e.g., severe hardware crash, persistent connection failure) or a medical emergency, a mid-map substitute can only enter the game with explicit, case-by-case approval from the Tournament Administrator. ---------------------

 The use of a stand-in must not violate the VRS Core Roster requirement.
 Each team must field a minimum of three (3) out of five (5) players from the VRS Core Roster associated with their VRS Invite in every match.
 Use of a stand-in that causes a team to fall below this threshold is not permitted and will result in a technical loss.

 ### 4.1.5 Coach Rules